guozhenyi/hexo-theme-clarity/README-en.md

 - external_css - Enable loading an external CSS file
 - post_content_length - Abstract length of each post
 - show_forever - Whether to display foreverblog link in footer.
-- recent_post_num - Recent post number
-- recent_comment_num - Recent comment number
 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
 [FontAwesome](https://fontawesome.com) icon fonts have been integrated, and you can choose other icons which you like [here](https://fontawesome.com/icons/) and use them according to the instruction.
-- widgets - Choose and arrange the widgets in sidebar here.
+- widget - Choose and arrange the widgets in sidebar here.
 - info - Set your personal information of the info widget here.
 - links - Edit your blogroll here, and an independent blogroll page can be displayed by setting `layout: blogroll` of a page.
 - timeline - Show a timeline of the website by setting `layout: timeline` of a page.